Baie-Comeau Airport

 📖 Plain English Explanation:

-Winds will be variable in direction at 3kt.
-Visibility will be excellent at more than 6SM.
-Weather conditions: FCST, FCST.
-Few clouds at 600 feet, Scattered clouds at 5000 feet.
+Temporary conditions (lasting less than an hour at a time) may include: Weather conditions: FCST, FCST.
+Broken clouds at 3000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts